Bargmann-invariant framework for local unitary equivalence and entanglement: Introduction

+This paper develops a comprehensive framework using local unitary Bargmann invariants to characterize multipartite quantum state equivalence and detect entanglement.
+We integrate theoretical foundations with algorithmic implementations to: (i) establish precise conditions for local unitary equivalence, and (ii) propose--for the first time--an entanglement detection protocol based on Bargmann invariants.
+This approach advances methodologies for analyzing complex quantum systems.

-Our work is structured as follows: We first review the foundational concepts of local unitary equivalence, setting the stage for our subsequent discussions.
-We then delve into the theoretical underpinnings of local unitary transformations and their implications for quantum state classification.
-Next, we present a criterion of entanglement detection by Bargmann invariants which are locally unitary invariant, discussing their strengths and limitations.
-We conclude by proposing novel methods and algorithms that address the current challenges in characterizing local unitary equivalence and detecting entanglement, and we outline potential directions for future research.
-By contributing to the ongoing discourse on these foundational quantum phenomena, we hope to pave the way for new advancements in quantum information science and technology.
+The paper is structured as follows: Firstly, we review fundamental concepts of local unitary equivalence, establishing the groundwork for subsequent analysis.
+Then we explores the theoretical foundations of local unitary transformations and their role in quantum state classification.
+After that, we develops entanglement detection criteria based on local unitary-invariant Bargmann invariants, critically examining their advantages and limitations.
+Finally, we introduces novel methods and algorithms addressing current challenges in characterizing local unitary equivalence and detecting entanglement, while outlining promising research directions.
+By advancing methodologies for these fundamental quantum phenomena, this work aims to catalyze new developments in quantum information science and technology.
+In the Appendixes we detail the development process and key findings leading to the main conclusions.
+When deriving these main results, we present some essential tools that facilitate the obtainment of additional findings.
+For instance, we establish a rigorous relationship concerning the conversion between the Makhlin fundamental invariants and LU Bargmann invariants.
+With these preparations, we can calculate arbitrary locally unitary Bargmann invariants $\Tr{\rho_{i_1}\cdots\rho_{i_N}}$, where each $\rho_{i_k}$ is from the set $\set{\rho_{AB},\rho_A\ot\I_B,\I_A\ot\rho_B}$ for any two-qubit state $\rho_{AB}$, up to ignoring dimensional factors.